mind-inria/mri-nufft/docs/nufft.rst

 ======================================

-In order to lower the computational cost of the Non-Uniform Fourier Transform, the main idea to move back to a regular grid where an FFT would be performed (going from a typical :math:`O(MN)` complexity to `O(M\log(N))`).
+In order to lower the computational cost of the Non-Uniform Fourier Transform, the main idea is to move back to a regular grid where an FFT would be performed (going from a typical :math:`O(MN)` complexity to `O(M\log(N))`).
 Thus, the main steps of the *Non-Uniform Fast Fourier Transform* are for the type 1:

-1. Spreading/Interpolation of the non-uniform point to an oversampled Cartesian grid (typically with twice the resolution of the final image)
+1. Spreading/Interpolation of the non-uniform points to an oversampled Cartesian grid (typically with twice the resolution of the final image)
 2. Perform the (I)FFT on this image
 3. Downsampling to the final grid, and apply some bias correction.

-This package proposes interfaces to the main NUFFT libraries available.
+This package exposes interfaces to the main NUFFT libraries available.
 The choice of the spreading method (ie the interpolation kernel) in step 1. and the correction applied in step 3. are the main theoretical differences between the methods.

-Type 2 transform performs those steps in reversed order.
+Type 2 transforms perform those steps in reversed order.

 ..
 TODO Add Reference to all the NUFFT methods article Maybe to Fessler never-going-to-be-published book.